-1.5 A neighbourhood plan is a document prepared by the local community (often led by a parish or town council) that sets out more local planning policies.
-When made, a neighbourhood plan will also form part of the development plan for an area.
+1.5 A neighbourhood plan is a document prepared by the local community (often led by a parish or town council) that sets out more local planning policies, usually for a smaller area within a Borough or District.
+When adopted, a neighbourhood plan would also form part of the development plan for an area.
+A neighbourhood plan needs to be in line with national policy and the strategic policies of the relevant local plan.

-&lt;sup>1 Paragraph 1, National Planning Policy Framework, DCLG (March 2012).
+1 Paragraph 1, National Planning Policy Framework, DCLG (March 2012)

-&lt;sup>2 Paragraph 15, National Planning Policy Framework, DCLG (March 2012).
+2 Paragraph 15, National Planning Policy Framework, DCLG (March 2012)

-&lt;sup>3 As defined in Annex 2: Glossary of the National Planning Policy Framework, DCLG (March 2012).
+3 As defined in Annex 2: Glossary of the National Planning Policy Framework, DCLG (March 2012)

-&lt;sup>4 Section 38(6) of the Planning and Compulsory Purchase Act 2004 and Section 70(2) of the Town and Country Planning Act 1990.
+4 Section 38(6) of the Planning and Compulsory Purchase Act 2004 and Section 70(2) of the Town and Country Planning Act 1990.